Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 For instance, if you’re a woman and a scientist, and someone reacts to that with: “You’re a scientist?
 Wow!”

-It was meant to be a compliment — but somehow you feel something’s wrong with it.
+It was meant to be a compliment — but, it just doesn’t sit right with you.

 Table of Contents